carlislerainey/latent-dissent/README.md

+*A note about reproducibility:* The repo does not contain the raw data (GitHub size limitations), but you can automatically download and clean them with `make data` (or running R scripts `00-*` through `05-*`), producing several intermediate data sets and the cleaned data set `data/idea-counts.csv` that I use to fit the model.
+The repo *does* contain `data/idea-counts.csv`, so, even without the raw data, you can fit the model with `make model`  (or running R script `06-*`) and perform the tests with `make tests` (or running R scripts `07-*`, `08-*`, and `tests-*`).
+Reproduce the entire analysis (from raw data to tests) with `make` or `make all`.

 # A Latent Measure of Dissent

 This code serves as a proof of concept that I wanted to share with colleagues to determine its potential usefulness.
 The original data come from King and Lowe's "10 Million International Dyadic Events" on [Dataverse](http://hdl.handle.net/1902.1/FYXLAWZRIA).

 In previous versions, I borrowed heavily from data created and shared by Emily Ritter, especially her 2014 paper "Policy Disputes, Political Survival, and the Onset and Severity of State dissent" in *JCR*.
 You can find the details on her [research page](https://www.emilyhenckenritter.com/research/), including her [replication data (`.zip`)](https://www.emilyhenckenritter.com/s/RitterJCR2014Replication.zip) that I use in my analysis.